Russia diplomat says U.S. high-tech export curbs will be a blow

 MOSCOW U.S. restrictions on high-tech exports to Russia under its latest Ukraine-related sanctions will be a blow to Russian companies in the sector, Deputy Foreign Minister Sergei Ryabkov said on Tuesday.

-The White House said on Monday the United States would deny export licenses for any high-technology items that could contribute to Russian military capabilities and revoke existing licenses.
+The White House said on Monday the United States would deny export licences for any high-technology items that could contribute to Russian military capabilities and revoke existing licences.

 "The seriousness of these measures is absolutely obvious for us," Ryabkov told gazeta.ru in an online interview.